AlonLandmann/min-max-solvers/README.md

 # Min Max Solvers

-This repo contains a progression of [min-max](https://en.wikipedia.org/wiki/Minimax#:~:text=Minimax%20(sometimes%20Minmax%2C%20MM%20or,to%20maximize%20the%20minimum%20gain.) solvers that I built while taking my first ever programming course in C-programming at the Technion - Israel institute of technology in 2017.
+This repo contains a progression of [min-max](https://en.wikipedia.org/wiki/Minimax) solvers that I built while taking my first programming course in C-programming at the Technion - Israel institute of technology in 2017.

 I've left the code completely untouched since then, but it's still working great.